Great-Grandma’s Oatmeal Cookies

 - Additional sugar or colored sugar

 - Preheat oven to 350°.
 Cream shortening and sugar until light and fluffy.
-Add eggs, one at a time, beating well after each addition.
+Add 1 egg at a time, beating well after each addition.
 Beat in water.
 In another bowl, whisk together flour, baking soda, cinnamon and salt; add to creamed mixture, and mix well.
 Stir in oats, raisins and walnuts.

-- On a surface sprinkled with additional granulated or colored sugar, roll dough to 1/4-in. thickness.
+- On a surface sprinkled with additional sugar, roll dough to 1/4-in. thickness.
 Cut with a floured 2-1/2-in. cookie cutter in desired shapes.
 Place 2 in. apart on greased baking sheets.
 Bake until set, 12-15 minutes.
 Remove to wire racks to cool.